Donovoi/Bonding/docs/ARCHITECTURE.md

 - `POSTROUTING -j MASQUERADE` from the tunnel subnet to `tailscale0`
 - `FORWARD` allow rules (including `RELATED,ESTABLISHED` return traffic)

+#### Windows server mode (experimental)

+The server can also run on Windows using Wintun for the TUN device.
+For full-tunnel NAT/forwarding, Windows uses NetNat (PowerShell cmdlets like `New-NetNat`) rather than iptables/nft.

+Linux remains the recommended server platform for predictable NAT/forwarding behavior.

 ### Scaling

 Single server can handle: